pantheon-systems/documentation/source/_docs/logs.md

 #### Can I log to the system logger and access syslog?

-The short answer is no, syslog is not available.
+No, syslog is not available.
 Technically, you can log Drupal events using the syslog module, but you won't be able to read or access them.
 You can use the [error_log](http://php.net/manual/en/function.error-log.php) function to log to the php-error.log, which is accessible in the logs directory.

 #### Can I access Apache Solr logs?